GBAMILAA/The-hunter-/README.md

 # The-hunter-
-This game is you going your enemies
+This game is about you killing your foe
+This game is about the journey of life 👌 🧬 🧬